-As we have seen in the page dedicated to Crawford's experiments – carried out over forty years after those by Crookes – in the case of physical phenomena of a mediumistic origin there is actually a force exerted on the objects of the physical world and emanating from the medium's body: the origin and the nature of this force, however, remain unknown, and are not such as to allow us to exclude, without any doubt, the intervention of alien entities, as Crookes himself, and also Crawford, later had to recognize.
+As we have seen in the page dedicated to Crawford's experiments – carried out over forty years after those by Crookes – in the case of physical phenomena of a mediumistic origin there is actually a force exerted on the objects of the physical world and emanating from the medium's body: the origin and characteristics of this force, however, remain unknown, and are not such as to allow us to exclude, without any doubt, the intervention of alien entities, as Crookes himself, and also Crawford, later had to recognize.
 First of all we ask ourselves a question: why a force that – to be considered as natural – should be attributable to an organic cause (in a similar way, for example, to the electricity produced by the torpedo fish) is produced only by such a small number of individuals?
 Crookes believed that all human beings were gifted with it, usually to a very small extent, while only a few – the psychics – had it in a significant amount.
 But then it would be more reasonable to expect a continuous range of shades between those who are not very gifted and those who are extremely gifted.
 Furthermore, the psychic character of this force would make its organic origin attributable to some particular characteristic of the cerebral circuits, otherwise we would necessarily have to trace it back to something non-physical connected to the human mind.
-But, at least up to date, no energy field determined by brain functioning has been recorded, of such power as to be able to determine the physical effects found by Crookes and other researchers.
+But, at least up to date, no energy field determined by brain functioning has been detected, having enough power to be able to determine the physical effects found by Crookes and other researchers.

 It is indeed much more plausible, in the light of the experiments carried out by Crawford and the testimonies of many people who have witnessed physical events of mediumistic origin, that the psychic force is produced through a transformation of a part of the organic matter that makes up the medium's body, and that this transformation is made possible by the intervention of non-physical entities, whose origin and characteristics remain unknown to us.
-If we want to trace all these factors back to a more or less unconscious psychism (mainly for reasons of defense of the current prevailing cultural programs), it is necessary to broaden the boundaries of this psychism to include not only what is determined by our organic nervous system, but also elements attributable to inorganic mental structures, capable of producing effects on our organic system.
+If we want to trace all these factors back to a more or less unconscious psychism (mainly for reasons of defense of the current prevailing cultural programs), it is necessary to broaden the boundaries of this psychism to include not only what is determined by our organic nervous system, but also elements attributable to non-physical mental structures, capable of producing effects on our organic system.
 It must be admitted, in any case, that in the psyche there are and operate elements whose nature we can define as spiritual.
-Indeed, when Crookes hypothesized the existence of a psychic force, he believed that this force had features similar to those of other known physical forces, namely that it obeyed constant and consistent laws that scientists could discover.
+When Crookes hypothesized the existence of a psychic force, he believed that this force had features similar to those of other known physical forces, namely that it obeyed constant and consistent laws that scientists could discover.
 But nothing like that happened.

 Characteristics of the psyche are changeability and uncertainty, which sharply contrast with the reliability required of natural forces.
 Furthermore, the control of psychic force is almost never exercised by the conscious will of the medium (who, in many cases, is in a trance state while physical events occur).
 For these reasons the proponents of the psychic origin of paranormal phenomena of a physical type have always had to resort to the unconscious, with all the ambiguities and uncertainties that this insecure and undoubtedly unscientific concept entails.
-In fact, if by this term we intend to refer to the unconscious activities of the neural circuits of the brain, we must then explain how these circuits can generate and direct consistent forces capable of operating, for example, levitations of objects weighing several kilos.
+In fact, if by this term we intend to refer to the unconscious activities of the neural circuits of the brain, we must then explain how these circuits can generate and direct consistent forces capable of operating, for example, levitations of objects weighing several pounds.
 If, on the other hand, we use the term unconscious to designate an unidentified mental activity, endowed with particular powers, but at least in part released from the physical support constituted by the brain of the medium, then we still fall within an energetic dimension of a psychic (or, if we like, also spiritual) kind, so meaning that we refer to an energy different from the other energies known to us.

 Rather, one gets the impression that the brain of a genuine (non-fraudulent) medium is able to tune psychic energies that normal brains are not able to tune: if this happens due to the activation of particular neural circuits, of extraordinary programs, or due to the presence of a parallel non-organic mind, we are unable to say.
-As for individual psychic experiences, we know that the assimilation of minimal doses of certain substances with a structure similar to that of neurotransmitters can cause remarkable experiences, whose hallucinatory character does not prevent the conscious Ego from perceiving them as extremely real and meaningful.
+As for individual psychic experiences, we know that the assimilation of minimal doses of certain substances with a structure similar to that of neurotransmitters can cause remarkable experiences, whose subjective character does not prevent the conscious Ego from perceiving them as extremely real and meaningful.
 But in the case of physical phenomena, we are dealing with forces that act concretely and objectively on the elements of our physical world, so we cannot get by exclusively with neural circuits and hallucinations.
 As, in order to normally apply forces to physical objects, we need a skeletal and muscular system that uses autonomous energy sources, independent and quantitatively more relevant than those used by our brain to make decisions and transmit commands, so also in the case of psychic forces it is necessary to identify an autonomous system which, although ordinarily invisible, is capable of exerting an effect on physical objects.
 This is what Crawford tried to do with his experiments.